Light7734/geodesuka/README.md

 - Add lua support for runtime scripting.

-- Update headers guards to minimize probabilty of collision.

 - Add built in extension types for file.h to recognize file types and forward to proper objects.

 - Add engine asset manager to prevent double loading.

 - Add layering system for window objects, for huds, system stats and so on.
+(Will be done with canvas class, and window as target.)

+# Back Burner:

+- Add Dynamic Library compilation options.

 - Change render_target to new name that makes more sense.

-- Add Dynamic Library compilation options.

-# Back Burner:

 - Change Texture class to image class?
 The reasoning behind this change along with how vulkan does it, is that a texture describes the texture